Europe's Leading Men's Health Shockwave Clinic

-But what effect does nutrition play on your sexual performance?
+But what effect does nutrition have on your sexual performance?

 Over time, poor diet causes this lining to lose its elasticity and blood vessels become narrower with fatty deposits and plaque.
 As a result, many men will no longer get full erections.
 This doesn’t happen overnight, but over a sustained period of time.

-So, in short Erectile Dysfunction and Nutrition go hand-in-hand and can be a substantial factor in accelerating the onset of erectile dysfunction.
+So, in short Erectile Dysfunction and Nutrition go hand-in-hand and a bad diet can be a substantial factor in accelerating the onset of erectile dysfunction.

 Foods That Help You Stay Erect

 A Mediterranean diet has been associated with a lower incidence of erectile dysfunction.
 A recent study into higher diet quality based on adherence to either a Mediterranean or Alternative Healthy Eating with emphasis on the consumption of vegetables, fruits, nuts, legumes, and fish or other sources of long-chain (n-3) fats, as well as avoidance of red and processed meats, was found to be associated with a lower risk of developing erectile dysfunction.
 (1) https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7666422/

 Ensuring you’re getting regular exercise can also help prevent it.
 And as pointed out in the study quoted above too much red meat, highly processed animal foods like bacon, fatty foods and junk carbohydrates are going to increase your chances of developing erectile dysfunction, whereas highly nutritious, plant foods like broccoli and berries, rich in antioxidants, and unrefined foods will promote the health of blood vessels and nitric oxide production.